flet-dev/website/docs/controls/audiorecorder.md

 ## Properties

 :::note
 Not all properties are supported on all platforms.
-Please check this [Platform feature parity matrix](https://pub.dev/packages/record#platform-feature-parity-matrix) for more information on which properties are supported on which platforms.
+Please check this [platform-feature parity matrix](https://pub.dev/packages/record#platform-feature-parity-matrix) for more information on which properties are supported on which platforms.
 :::

 ### `audio_encoding`